lukamiletic95/papers/Background.md

 So, in recent years, a new model has gained in popularity.
 This model is based on decentralization and indisputability.
 What if our private data could now be stored in multiple places (thus eliminating the *single point of failure* problem, along with it being completely resilient to modification by malicious third parties?
 As stated in [3], *it is easier to steal a cookie from a cookie jar, kept in a secluded place, than stealing the cookie from a cookie jar kept in a market place, being observed by thousands of people*.

 This is where blockchain comes into picture.
-Blockchain drew attention in the past ten years, primarily due to its utilization within the Bitcoin transaction system [2].
+Blockchain drew attention in the past years, primarily due to its utilization within the Bitcoin transaction system [2].
 Bitcoin is a cryptocurrency that relies on a distributed blockchain ledger which uses cryptography to achieve confidentiality as well as irrefutability.

 Blockchain is, in its essence, nothing more than a linked list of blocks which contain particular data [3].
 Links are modeled using cryptographic hash functions.
 Since it is replicated on many devices within a distributed network, a consensus protocol must be defined, so that all the devices can unanimously decide what the next block will be.
 Blockchain is based on a *State machine replication approach*.